traject/traject/doc/programmatic_use.md

 ### map_record: simplest of all

 Simplest of all, `#map_record` takes a single source record, and simply returns the output_hash transformed from it.
 You don't get the full Context back, and it is your responsibility to do something with this output_hash.
-(TODO: If the record was skipped, you get back nil).
+If the record was skipped, nil is returned.
 Exceptions in processing are simply raised out of this method.

 ```ruby